Gummi, Nigeria: Climate

 The weather changes throughout the year, with a wet season that is hot and oppressive and a dry season that is hot and partly cloudy.

 Temperature

 Gummi is experiencing a warmer climate as a result of climate change, with a positive trend of increasing temperatures indicating a shift toward a more sustainable and resilient climate.

+Cloud

 Gummi experiences notable seasonal fluctuations in the average cloud coverage percentage throughout the year.

 The period of clearer skies in Gummi typically commences on November 9, lasting for approximately 3.9 months until around March 6.

 January stands out as the clearest month in Gummi, where the sky is predominantly clear, mostly clear, or partly cloudy, accounting for an average of 65% of the time.

 Conversely, the cloudier phase starts around March 6, spanning approximately 8.1 months until November 9.

 May emerges as the cloudiest month in Gummi, characterized by overcast or mostly cloudy skies, constituting an average of 71% of the time.